meteostat/dev/src/python/api/normals/coverage.md

 ---
-title: meteostat.Daily.coverage | API | Python Library
+title: meteostat.Normals.coverage | API | Python Library
 ---

-# meteostat.Daily.coverage
+# meteostat.Normals.coverage

 The `coverage` method provides information about the completeness of data.
 It can be used to determine the coverage of records or individual parameters.

 ## Parameters

 You can specify an optional `parameter` to look for.
-This can be any [response parameter](/python/daily.html#data-structure) of the `Daily` class (e.g. `tmax` for the maximum temperature).
+This can be any [response parameter](/python/normals.html#data-structure) of the `Normals` class (e.g. `tmax` for the maximum temperature).

 | **Parameter** | **Description**                                      | **Type** | **Default** |
 |:--------------|:-----------------------------------------------------|:---------|:------------|